lvlcnapps/my_first_server/README.md

 Then run a client, link:
 https://github.com/lvlcnapps/my_first_server/blob/master/BR%20TopDown/x64/Release/BR%20TopDown.exe?raw=true

+Also you need some libs, that you can find in project.
+Later i will create zip file with all needed files.

 In server window you can see ip and port.
 Insert it after running in client app.
 Then type your nickname and join game.